 While windstorms and hurricanes don't occur all that frequently in Texas, when they do they cause a lot of damage!
 Tropical storms and hurricanes can cause damages of $150-200 billion dollars, or more!
 Property damage from named storms is typically pretty obvious, but that doesn't guarantee a fair, prompt payout from your insurance company.
 Remember, most of them are in business to make a profit, so if they can minimize the payout on your claim, that adds to their bottom line.
 (There are some great mutual insurance companies like Amica who are owned by policyholders and who do not seek a profit.)

 Smaller windstorms can also wreak havoc on homes, apartments, and commercial buildings.
 Such damage might be difficult to detect for months or even years, and might be hard to differentiate from normal wear-and-tear and damage caused by previous storms.
 For these reasons, windstorm damage claims are frequently denied and underpaid by insurance companies, making it essential to have an attorney and experts on your side fighting for your rights.

 As a policyholder, you are entitled to a fair and prompt settlement of your claim for property damage caused by a windstorm.
 Your insurance company has a responsibility to settle your claim promptly and in good faith.
 If your insurance company unnecessarily or unreasonably delays your windstorm claim, or fails to promptly settle for damage you incurred, you have a legal right to enforce your policy under the law.
 For a free case review and consultation regarding your rights, give us a call at 877-408-3328 or schedule a free appointment.

 Has your fire damage insurance claim been delayed, denied, or underpaid?
-The Lane Law Firm has helped hundreds of property owners resolve their claims and we want to help you too!
+The Lane Law Firm has helped thousands of property owners resolve their claims and we want to help you too!
 Click here to schedule a free consultation and case review.